Aegis Ballistic Missile Defense System: Target for simulating endo-atmospheric flight of DF-21 ASBM

 The December 2012 report from DOT&E (i.e., DOT&E's annual report for FY2012) did not further discuss this issue; a January 21, 2013, press report stated that this is because the details of the issue are classified.

 The U.S. arsenal has a "variety of potential countermeasures" and the "kill chain" of for example a potential DF-21D attack would be so "complicated" that it would provide a "number of opportunities to defeat the attack".
-He also stated that unless one country integrates an "entire system of systems" to make this work, the missile itself would be pretty "useless".
+Roger Cliff also stated that unless one country integrates an "entire system of systems" to make this work, the missile itself would be pretty "useless".